-Don’t fall into this trap.
+Don't fall into this trap.
 This trap robs you of success before the year even begins.
-Instead, when such a situation arises, and you have a gap to close, let’s approach it differently.
-My suggestion is that you do the following “20 Ways To…” brainstorming exercise to come up with creative solutions to close the gap.
+Instead, when such a situation arises, and you have a gap to close, let's approach it differently.
+I suggest you do the following "20 Ways To…" brainstorming exercise to develop creative solutions to close the gap.

 Step 1: Objective: what do we need to achieve?
 What are we generating ideas for?

 - What is the purpose of this project?
 Why is it important?
 How will you know if it works?
-In this example, we are trying to come up with 20 ways to increase revenue in the upcoming fiscal year.
+In this example, we are trying to develop 20 ways to increase revenue in the upcoming fiscal year.

 - How can I help?
 Who else should be involved in this project?
 Should I be engaged with the sales leader?
 Who else?